edreamleo/make-stub-files/README.md

 Edward K. Ream
 January 25 to February 15, 2016
 Revised, August 5, 2021.

+### Release notes

 Version 0.2: August 10, 2021.

 - make_stub_files (msf) now requires Python 3.6 or above.
-- msf uses traditional unit tests instead of Leo's deprecated @test nodes.
+- Use traditional unit tests instead of Leo's deprecated @test nodes.
   These tests provide 100% coverage.
-- All reported bugs have been fixed.
+- Add several Leo buttons.
+  - Use the coverage and unittest buttons to run tests.
+  - Use the msf button to run make_stub_files.py on itself.
+- Fix all known bugs.
+- A new unit test that ensures that all required ast visitors exist.
+- Add scripts/wax_off.py.